3D Pipe Bending

 The Manufacturers Standardization Society (MSS) of the Valve and Fittings Industry is a non-profit technical association organized for development and improvement of industry, national and international codes and standards for: Valves, Valve Actuators, Valve Modification, Pipe Fittings, Pipe Hangers, Pipe Supports, Flanges and Associated Seals

-Difference between “Standard” and “Codes”:
+Difference between “Standard” and “Codes”

 Piping codes imply the requirements of design, fabrication, use of materials, tests and inspection of various pipe and piping system.
 It has a limited jurisdiction defined by the code.
 On the other hand, piping standards imply application design and construction rules and requirements for pipe fittings like adapters, flanges, sleeves, elbows, union, tees, valves etc. Like a code, it also has a limited scope defined by the standard.

-Factors affecting standards: “Standards” on pipe fittings are based on certain factors like as follows:
+“Standards” on pipe fittings are based on certain factors like as follows:

-BSP: British Standard Pipe
+BSP British Standard Pipe

 BSP is the U.K. standard for pipe fittings.
 This refers to a family of standard screw thread types for interconnecting and sealing pipe ends by mating an external (male) with an internal (female) thread.
 This has been adopted internationally.
 It is also known as British Standard Pipe Taper threads (BSPT )or British Standard Pipe Parallel (Straight) threads (BSPP ).
 While the BSPT achieves pressure tight joints by the threads alone, the BSPP requires a sealing ring.

-JIS: Japanese Industrial Standards
+JIS Japanese Industrial Standards

 This is the Japanese industrial standards or the standards used for industrial activities in Japan for pipe, tube and fittings and published through Japanese Standards Associations.

-NPT: National Pipe Thread
+NPT National Pipe Thread

 National Pipe Thread is a U.S. standard straight (NPS) threads or for tapered (NPT) threads.
 This is the most popular US standard for pipe fittings.
 NPT fittings are based on the internal diameter (ID) of the pipe fitting.